leon-biner/amon/README.md

 echo $PATH | tr ':' '\n' | grep "$HOME/.local/bin"
 ```

-If you see an output looking like `/home/username/.local/bin`, it is already in your path, you can move on to the **Verification** step.
+If you see an output looking like `/home/username/.local/bin`, it is already in your path; you can move on to the **Verification** step.
 If not, follow the steps below.

 ### Adding to $PATH globally